dashingsoft/pyarmor/docs/how-to/third-party.rst

 There are countless big packages in Python world, many packages I never use and even don't know at all.
 It's also not easy for me to research a complex package to find which line conflicts with pyarmor, and it's difficult for me to run all of these complex packages in my local machine.

-Pyarmor provides rich options to meet various needs, for complex application, please spend some time to check :doc:`../reference/man` to understand all of these options, one of them may be just for your problem. **I won't learn your application and tell you use which option**
+Pyarmor provides rich options to meet various needs, for complex application, please spend some time to check :doc:`../reference/man` to understand all of these options, one of them may be just for your problem. **I won't learn your application and tell you should use which options**

 I'll improve pyamor make it works with other libraries as far as possible, but some issues can't be fixed from Pyarmor side.